 Second-Degree Vehicular Manslaughter Penalties

-If the motorist is charged with second-degree vehicular manslaughter, which is a misdemeanor, they will usually face up between up to one year in county jail per death and/or a maximum fine of $1,000.
+If the motorist is charged with second-degree vehicular manslaughter, which is a misdemeanor, they will usually face up to one year in county jail per death and/or a maximum fine of $1,000.

-What if My Family Member Was Killed By Another Driver?
+What if Your Family Member Was Killed by Another Driver?

 If a loved one was killed in a car accident or other motor accident in Georgia, you may be able to bring a wrongful death claim against the other driver.
 In Georgia, a wrongful death claim allows you to pursue compensation for damages on behalf of your deceased family member.